 It’s not OK for Black women to be misdiagnosed or gaslit by medical professionals.

-It’s not OK that medical research participants are overwhelmingly white (less than 2 percent of cancer clinical trials funded by the National Cancer Institute include enough minority participants to provide useful information, for example).
+It’s not OK that medical research participants are overwhelmingly white (less than

 It’s not OK to live with the stresses of discrimination, a chronic illness, family, employment, and overall livelihood.